adiog/io_quicksave_dev/README.md

 Object passing
 --------------

 Bean stands here for an serializable object satisfying a json signature.
+It is a simply ABI specification.
+It will be renamed to avoid confusion.
+Or even replaced by existing solutions like protobuf.

 Bean objects used by system can be found in **[beans repository](https://github.com/adiog/io_quicksave_beans)**.